Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Data Input for Sensitivity Analysis

 The general procedure for selecting variables and defining MINIMUM and MAXIMUM values, for a Sensitivity Analysis, is the same as the procedure used for selecting and defining the Random Variables for a Probabilistic Analysis.
-For details about these procedures, see the topics in the Probabilistic Analysis section of this Help system.
+For details about these procedures, see the topics in the Probabilistic Analysis section of the user guide.
 NOTE the following:

 1. If you are performing BOTH a Probabilistic Analysis AND a Sensitivity Analysis, then the Sensitivity Analysis will be performed, using the same variables that you have selected for the Probabilistic Analysis.
 The MINIMUM and MAXIMUM values you have defined for each random variable, will be used as the MINIMUM and MAXIMUM values for the Sensitivity Analysis.